CCI-MOC/hil/docs/keystone-auth.md

 NOTE: The HaaS command line interface only supports the keystone v3 API.
 The server supports anything supported by [keystonemiddleware][1].

+# Usage

+Once HaaS has been configured to work with Keystone, an administrator must manually add Openstack projects to HaaS before they can access the HaaS API.
+The HaaS project names must correspond to the Openstack UUIDs.
+For example, an administrator may execute the command:

+    haas project_create 00de7c85e594473db7461cdf7367166a

+To grant the Openstack project with that UUID access to HaaS.

+The HaaS command line interface will look for the same `OS_*` environment variables used by the Openstack command line tools; these may be set by a user to authenticate when using the CLI.

 # Configuration

 As with any other extension, you must load the extension in `haas.cfg`: